-There’s one surefire, FREE way to boost Facebook engagement:
+Fact: there is one surefire, FREE way to boost Facebook engagement:

-Post content your fans LOVE!
+That way is to publish content your fans LOVE!

-It all begins with the perfect audience-focused Facebook post idea.
+And it all begins with the perfect audience-focused Facebook post idea.

 38 Facebook Post Ideas to Improve Engagement on Your Page